atomic-app/boilerplate-jetpack-compose-android-sdk/README.md

 # boilerplate-jetpack-compose-android-sdk
 This is a boiler-plate app that can be forked to get you started with the Atomic SDK for Android and jetpack compose.

+Since the SDK uses a fragment to display the stream container, we cannot directly call it from compose.
+But there are a few ways we can mix both worlds where you can have a modern jetpack compose, but still able to launch the stream container along side it.
+In this sample, we used ComposeView to achieve that.

 The code is based around the documentation and designed to get you up and running as quickly as possible, not necessarily as best practice.

 The app won't run out of the box, you will need to add your own values to BoilerPlateViewModel in the companion object.